11x3/ilvmx/README.md

 iex> Bot.set "#chat", "todo"
 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "b4a9b1aa-f63f-416b-b7de-d8c06b86d856", domain: "#chat", system: nil,
- module: nil, member: nil, method: nil, cupcakes: ["todo"]]
+ module: nil, member: nil, method: nil, nubcakes: ["todo"]]

-# Read the value back out, and look in the `cupcakes` field because Cupcakes
+# Read the value back out, and look in the `nubcakes` field because Nubcakes
 # are actually the storage mechanism.
-Galactic Nubspace holds Cupcakes and
+Galactic Nubspace holds Nubcakes and
 # Castles that Bots operate on.
 iex> Bot.get "#chat"
 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "b4a9b1aa-f63f-416b-b7de-d8c06b86d856", domain: "#chat", system: nil,
- module: nil, member: nil, method: nil, cupcakes: [“todo"]]
+ module: nil, member: nil, method: nil, nubcakes: [“todo"]]

 # In this example, we are going to store a function that others may globally
 # execute with arguments.
 One of the next few project steps is to finish the
-# Cupcake DSL so that entire apps may be stored in Cupcakes, and not just
+# Nubcake DSL so that entire apps may be stored in Nubcakes, and not just
 # simple funs.

 iex> Bot.set "#chat", fn word -> "lol @ your chat #{ word }" end
 Nub[galaxy: :ilvmx, castle: "#lolnub",
  unique: "7192cc1b-6bb4-4f5e-90bb-f1a6ca709f3a", domain: "#chat", system: nil,
  module: nil, member: nil, method: nil,
- cupcakes: ["todo", #Function<6.80484245/1 in :erl_eval.expr/5>]]
+ nubcakes: ["todo", #Function<6.80484245/1 in :erl_eval.expr/5>]]

 # In this example, we have our executed results.
 Doge will be builtin at some
 # point in the future, so let's get people used to seeing the idea now.
 You
 # can also see that there were no problems with the request.
 Others, any
 # exceptions or manually created errors are also presented.
 iex> Bot.exe "#chat", "hi"
-Bot[nubspace: "#chat", cupcake: "hi",
+Bot[nubspace: "#chat", nubcake: "hi",
  results: ["todo",
   Effect[source: nil,
-   content: [cupcake: #Function<6.80484245/1 in :erl_eval.expr/5>,
+   content: [nubcake: #Function<6.80484245/1 in :erl_eval.expr/5>,
     result: "lol @ your chat hi"]]], problems: [],
  accounts: [cash: [], karma: [dogecoin: "DBV8M8KT3FzGS5dwbUKdvLXJiNzPjwdtpG"]],
  unique: "f0b7d860-6d81-49cc-8d8d-ca6e0ef20b18"]